bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

         Hello from Docker Bacalhau!
 ```

-## 4. Submit a Job With Output Files
+## 3. Submit a Job With Output Files

-One inconvenience that you'll see is that you'll need to mount directories into the container to access files.
+You always need to mount directories into the container to access files.
 This is because the container is running in a separate environment from your host machine.
-Let's take a look at the example below:

-The first part of the example should look familiar, except for the Docker commands.
+The first part of this example should look familiar, except for the Docker commands.

 ```shell
 docker run -t ghcr.io/bacalhau-project/bacalhau:latest \